VasilyBokov/CohortProject1-Team12-Bloqade/README.md

 Ruolan Xue, Seung Hwan Lee, Peter Nisbet-Jones, Agata Rakowiecka, Vasily Bokov

-In this repository one an find Tasks 1-4 for the CDL Cohort project 1.
+In this repository one can find Tasks 1-4 for the CDL Cohort project 1.
 Also below there are links for the presentation and a short explanation video.